-Two-Mushroom Tapenade
+Mushroom Tapenade

-I typed and printed out this recipe years ago, but have no idea where it came from.
+I printed out this recipe years ago, but have no idea where it came from.
 I even did a Google search but couldn’t locate it.
 Anyway, I’ve made it many times and it’s always been a hit, including last week when I made it for a get-together with friends.

 I’ve only ever used fresh thyme for this, so I do recommend seeking it out if you can.
 I really try to use fresh herbs, lemons and limes whenever I can – it really makes such a big difference!

-Two Mushroom Tapenade
+Vegan Mushroom Tapenade

 • 2 tbsp extra-virgin olive oil